ILUGD/Birdman/README.md

   Send CFP ?(y/n):
   Awaiting admin response..
 Exiting.
 ```
+Skip the questions by selecting valid flags like birdman --venue --talks wouldnt ask you if venue and talks were decided
 ## Contributing
 ### Folder Structure
 - The API folder contains everything we need to build a REST-API for the frontend CLI to communicate with.